-Scannur puts inventory on the phone.
-Warehouse teams scan a barcode and the item shows up.
-Retail teams snap a photo and Scannur's reverse image search finds the match.
-Lists, categories and stock counts stay in one place.
-We shipped a native iOS app in Swift, a native Android app in Kotlin and a Laravel backend on AWS, with PostgreSQL holding the catalog and Lambda functions running the image search model.
+Scan, catalogue and manage stock from the phone in your pocket.
+Warehouse teams scan a barcode and the item appears.
+Retail teams snap a photo and AI reverse image search finds the match.
+Lists, categories and stock counts all stay in one place.

 Scannur replaces the clipboard, the barcode scanner and the photo-search tool with a single app that runs on the warehouse floor and a Laravel backend that scales with the business.
 It is the kind of custom software development that maps to one team's exact workflow.